Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Snow activities

-• Ski touring: Two marked ascent routes at Axamer Lizum, plus a Wednesday evening ski touring event with a social atmosphere.
+• Ski touring: Two marked ascent routes at Axamer Lizum, plus a Wednesday-evening ski touring event with a social atmosphere.

 Non-snow activities